Python-David/vaultedb/docs/encrypted_storage/encrypted_storage.md

-# VaultDB: encrypted_storage.py Module Documentation
+# vaultedb: encrypted_storage.py Module Documentation

 ## Overview

 `encrypted_storage.py` wraps the low-level `DocumentStorage` to provide **transparent encryption** and **decryption** of all documents.
 It ensures that data is encrypted before writing to disk and decrypted only upon retrieval, using a provided key.

-This module enforces VaultDB’s zero-trust principle: even the raw file on disk contains no readable data, and developers don't need to manage encryption logic manually.
+This module enforces vaultedb’s zero-trust principle: even the raw file on disk contains no readable data, and developers don't need to manage encryption logic manually.

 ## Responsibilities